YMDG-BM/TheArtofAsking/main-en.md

 Simple Explanation: When reprinting or adapting this article, you must retain the original author's attribution and the link to the source, and any derivative works must be released under the same CC BY-SA license.

+[This article](https://github.com/YMDG-BM/TheArtofAsking) is now open source on GitHub.
+We welcome all contributors to open issues and submit Pull Requests to help us improve this work!

 # Main Text:
 We have observed that even after posting the article "How To Ask Questions The Smart Way" in the group announcement, few people truly grasp the essence of asking a question worth answering.
 Here, we provide a formula.
 We hope you can first try to solve the problem yourself following this method.
 If you still cannot resolve it, then come and ask according to the requirements.